Mouhamed-git/spring-excel-data/README.md

-# SPRING - POSTGRESQL - EXCEL
+# SPRING BOOT - POSTGRESQL - EXCEL

 ## This repository shows how to save data from Excel file to PostgreSQL database using Spring Boot.